MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 General Corporate

-This is a quote from a press conference held by Hisao Tanaka, the then-president of Toshiba, who resigned on July 21, 2015 (Gregorian calendar), taking responsibility for the accounting fraud scandal.
+The following is a quote from a press conference held by Hisao Tanaka, the then-president of Toshiba, who resigned on July 21, 2015 (Gregorian calendar), taking responsibility for the accounting fraud scandal.

 However, there is a possibility to mitigate the damage by swiftly implementing appropriate measures after discovering accounting fraud.